 Use a wide variety of simulations

-If you run into issues with employees downloading malicious attachments, you can send out simulated attacks with attachments.
+If you run into issues with employees downloading malicious attachments, you can send out simulated phishing attacks with attachments.

 Or if they're clicking malicious links you can add a URL to the vector.